MarceauKa/content-editable-js/readme.md

 # Content Editable JS

-Content editable helps you to interact with your content HTML.
+Content editable helps you to interact with your HTML content.
 Just add some attributes and let the magic happen!

 - [Demo](https://marceauka.github.com/content-editable-js)